jarviscanada/jarvis_data_eng_AyeshaHamad/core_java/grep/README.md

 ## Performance Issue
 (30-60 words)
-Discuss the memory issue and how would you fix it
+Discuss the memory issue and how would you fix it.
+Not done yet

 # Test
-How did you test your application manually? (e.g. prepare sample data, run some test cases manually, compare result)
+How did you test your application manually? (e.g. prepare sample data, run some test cases manually, compare result).
+Not done yet

 # Deployment
 How you dockerize your app for easier distribution?